-ED 411 PROFESSIONAL ETHICS FOR TEACHERS is the capstone course of the education program, usually taken just before student teaching.
-This course emphasizes educational assessment, school law, the procedures for obtaining a position in a public school or a Call to a Lutheran school, the ethical considerations of the teaching profession, and financial planning and other practical issues for teachers.
+ED 411 THE PROFESSION AND ETHICS OF TEACHING is the capstone course of the education program, usually taken just before student teaching.
+This course emphasizes key tenets of the profession: school law, ethics and judgment of educators, including conflict mediation and resolution; legal responsibilities of teachers; finding and securing a meaningful job, including the Call process to a Lutheran school; and ongoing professional development.
 Prerequisite: Upper Division Status.
 3 credits.